mvolkmann/MyUnixEnv/notes/GoNotes.md

 They parse `.go` source files, looking for comments that follow certain conventions.

-To add documentation to any top-level declaration (package, type, constant, variable, function, or method) add a comment directly before it.
+To add documentation to any package-level declaration (package, type, constant, variable, function, or method) add a comment directly before it.
 Godoc will render the comment to the right of the item to which it pertains.